apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But, I feel like there's something here.
 Building higher-rank updates out of low-rank spectral subspaces directly has an interesting set of tradeoffs.

+### ZO and Momentum

+In first-order optimizers, one frequently utilized technique is momentum.
+All the best optimizers have some concept of momentum.
+This has two beneficial properties.
+It accelerates convergence, and it also has the effect of smoothing over variance/noise.

+That sounds really really good right about now.
+And many ZO papers would agree with this.
+"Let's add momentum to ZO" is not an original idea.
+To my knowledge though, nobody has implemented it the way I'm thinking of.

+If you recall, the strategy for implementing MeZO "the right way" is to never materialize `z`.
+And all our updates are  What if you never had to materialize the?

+Simply

+Now,

+It requires storing a

 ## Practical Research Proposals

-* ZO has the ability to scale depth and recurrence without having to do TBTT
+* ZO has the ability to scale depth and recurrence without having to do TBPTT
 * Pseudograds don't have the vanishing/exploding problems of real grads
 * Skip connections kill you because they blow up the activation mem requirements and group layers
 * Thin models are better because smaller activations and less compute spent
 * Truly massive LoRA matrices are possible
 * Why do that just stack more layers
 * Up to a point.
-An optimal balance exists, the scaling laws just haven't been caluclated yet
+An optimal balance exists, the scaling laws just haven't been calculated yet
 * There is an arch search space here and the dynamics of the search space are obvious
 * Basically just try everything with ZO that's already been tried with first order
 * Have to solve pipeline fault tolerance somehow if operating at a large scale